 - US Embassy (Annex)

-Going to Makati City?
-Gil Puyat is your LRT-1 station.
-Strategically located in the midst of Buendia and Taft Avenue, Gil Puyat is a transport hub for commuters headed to Laguna, Batangas, Lucena, Manila, and SM Mall of Asia.
+Strategically located between Buendia and Taft Avenue, Gil Puyat is a transport hub for commuters headed to Laguna, Batangas, Lucena, and Manila.
+If you’re going to SM Mall of Asia and you miss your stop at EDSA station, you can alight here and take a multicab to reach your destination.

 Nearby landmarks: